jaan-c/script-dump/README.md

 # Scripts

 -   `deduplicate`
-    -   recursively delete duplicate files in a directory
+    -   Recursively delete duplicate files in a directory interactively or automatically with a keep filter.